Nickelodeon (Spanish TV channel)

-Nickelodeon is a European pay television channel available in Spain and Portugal and operated by Paramount Networks EMEAA.
+Nickelodeon is a European pay television channel available in Spain and previously in Portugal, operated by Paramount Networks EMEAA.
 The channel is aimed at children and teenagers.

 History

 During the 1990s Nickelodeon programming was licensed to various commercial broadcasters in Spain and Portugal.
 In Spain these aired on the paid television channel Canal+, before later being assigned to its spin-off channel Minimax which would launch a block dedicated to just Nickelodeon programming, while in Portugal these were licensed to commercial broadcaster SIC.

 The channel was launched in Spain on 27 March 1999 as a localised variant of American kids channel Nickelodeon, on Canal Satellite Digital.
 Like in the UK, Nickelodeon in Spain originally shared its signal with Comedy Central (at the time known as Paramount Comedy), until February 2005 when both channels were given their own signal.

 On 1 June 2005, a feed of the Central European Nickelodeon channel was launched in Portugal with Portuguese audio with partial local ad breaks.
 The channel was initially an exclusive to the Portuguese TV operator NOS (at the time known as TV Cabo), with this exclusivity being maintained for the following 12 years.

 On 1 September 2009, the Portuguese channel changed its source feed to Nickelodeon Spain.
 On 1 April 2010, Nickelodeon rebranded its graphical package with a new logo and new bumpers.
 On 22 November 2012, it changed its aspect ratio from 4:3 to 16:9.

 On 15 January 2015, an HD version of the Spanish feed of the channel was launched exclusively on satellite provider Canal+ (now Movistar Plus+).
 The Portuguese feed only received an HD version on 1 February 2024.